 Along with small, engaging classes led by top-tier faculty, the master's in finance curriculum includes seminars on current issues and trends in leadership development, teamwork, ethics and social responsibility.
 The program is designed to equip students with the knowledge and skills necessary to be competitive in the finance marketplace, with employment opportunities in financial institutions (such as asset management firms and banks), corporations and consulting firms.
 The curriculum is also excellent preparation for the Chartered Financial Analyst (CFA) exams.

-Leeds also provides students with professional development services such as career advising, interview skills, resume writing, mentoring and other professional enrichment activities.
+Leeds also provides graduate finance students with professional development services such as career advising, interview skills, resume writing, mentoring and other professional enrichment activities.
 Students have access to the Burridge Center for Finance whose mission is to provide resources and promote events that enhance the student experience, engage alumni, support faculty research, and provide forums for the exchange of ideas between the academic and practitioner communities.